 Nautes came next, and is recognised as a great place to work and as a result, business is thriving in this city.

 We set out to help you simplify and conduct your search for property in France.
-Now that we have provided you with some tips about how to begin looking for a property including what recommendations to look out for at a notarie’s office and have given you some idea of what you may expect, we hope you are ready to enter in to the search for your perfect French property with confidence.
+Now that we have provided you with some tips about how to begin looking for a property including what recommendations to look out for at a notarie’s office and have given you some idea of what you may expect, we hope you are ready to enter into the search for your perfect French property with confidence.

 We hope that some of the tips we have outlined for dealing with the legal processes of purchasing property in France has helped, and that the prospect seems a little less intimidating, as there are some key differences with the process in the UK.
 Finally, we have highlighted four of the most popular cities to buy property in, two of which have first-rate transport links to Paris.

-Having a car to check out the surrounding areas of the property you are considering is essential really, so make sure you are prepared for the French driving regulations by checking out our “All in One” Travel kit and our checklist page.
+Having a car to check out the surrounding areas of the property you are considering is essential really, so make sure you are prepared for the French driving regulations by checking out our “All in One” French Driving Kit